MarkUgarov/maybe-this-will-help/docker/postgresql/creatingAPostrgreSQLDockerContainer.md

 # Creating a PostgreSQL docker container ("postgres")

 There are [several versions](https://hub.docker.com/_/postgres) available on docker hub for Postgres.
+Here I make an example with 12.3.
+Feel free to adapt.

 ---